caspiankeyes/AISecForge-arXiv-Publication/README.md

 ## 5. Defensive Countermeasure Analysis

 Effective adversarial testing includes not only vulnerability identification but also assessment of defensive countermeasures.
-The LLMSecForge framework provides comprehensive analysis of defense mechanisms and their effectiveness:
+The AISecForge framework provides comprehensive analysis of defense mechanisms and their effectiveness:

 ### 5.1 Defense Mechanism Taxonomy